magento/devdocs/guides/v2.0/frontend-dev-guide/bk-frontend-dev-guide.md

 To implement what is discussed in this guide, you need a working Magento installation and the following browser versions installed on your device:

-*	Internet Explorer 9 or later (Windows)
+*	Internet Explorer 9 or later (Windows) for storefront; Internet Explorer 11 or later (Windows) for Admin
-*	Mozilla Firefox latest, latest-2 (any operating system)
+*	Mozilla Firefox latest, latest-1 (any operating system)
-*	Google Chrome latest, latest-2 (any operating system)
+*	Google Chrome latest, latest-1 (any operating system)
-*	Apple Safari 5 or later (Mac OS)
+*	Apple Safari latest, latest-1 (Mac OS)
-*	Apple Safari Mobile for iPad, iPad Mini, iPad with Retina Display (iOS 6 or later), for Desktop Frontend
+*	Apple Safari Mobile for iPad 2, iPad Mini, iPad with Retina Display (iOS 7 or later), for desktop frontend
-*	Apple Safari Mobile for iPhone 4 or later; iOS 6 or later, for Mobile Frontend
+*	Apple Safari Mobile for iPhone 4 or later; iOS 7 or later, for mobile frontend

 To use this guide, you must be familiar with: